-Bonding with your bundle of joy is something that comes naturally for many mums, but there’s no harm in giving nature a helping hand!
+Bonding with your baby is something that comes naturally for many (but not all) mums, but there’s no harm in giving nature a helping hand.
 There are so many beautiful things you can do to strengthen the bond between you and your bub – and you may be surprised to find out how many you’re already doing.

 Bonding with your baby begins the instant they’re in your arms, and each day the connection between mother and child grows stronger.
-It’s one of the most beautiful relationships you will ever have in your life, and here are five ways to nurture it.
+It’s one of the most beautiful relationships you will ever have in your life, and here are five simple ways to nurture it further.

 There’s no need to be a professional masseuse, but there are a few things to keep in mind:

 - Create a serene, calm and warm environment.

 - You can choose to give your baby a massage when they’re alert and rested after a nap, or as part of their bedtime routine after a bath.

 - Warm some baby massage oil between your hands, and use gentle strokes on their feet, legs, arms and tummy.

 - While you’re massaging, make sure to make eye contact and smile.